zenoss/ZenPacks.zenoss.CloudStack/README.markdown

 Please watch the [Monitoring CloudStack][] video for a quick introduction that covers most of the details below.

-**Important!** This ZenPack is currently a placeholder and the functionality described below doesn't yet exist.
-At this point it describes what the ZenPack will be once the first full version is done.

 ## About
 This project is a [Zenoss][] extension (ZenPack) that allows for monitoring of CloudStack.
 An explanation of what CloudStack is can be found at